-Synopsis virtua al int convert(char buf, IT_Format f); Description This function fills the supplied buffer with the requested format of data corresponding to the contents of the IT_Extension object.
+Synopsis virtual int convert(char buf, IT_Format f); Description This function fills the supplied buffer with the requested format of data corresponding to the contents of the IT_Extension object.
 Parameters buf The user supplied buffer that must be of sufficient size to hold the requested conversion.
 To find the required length of buffer for a particular conversion type, call the IT_Extension::length() function. f The format of the required conversion.
-The following IT_Format values are supported: IT_FMT_DER.
+The following ${\tt IT_Format}$ values are supported: IT_FMT_DER.
 In this format, buf contains a sequence of bytes corresponding to the DER encoding of the extension.
 This option is typically only used by applications that require special processing of the DER data.
 IT_FMT_STRING.
 In this format, buf contains a null terminated sequence of characters corresponding to the actual data contained in the extension.
 This data has not been modified in any way, and may include non printable characters if present in the actual extension data.
 This is just a regular 'C' string for printable string fields. $\tt IT_FMT_HEX_STRING.$ In this format, buf contains a formatted hexadecimal dump of the DER data of the extension.

-IT_FMT_INTERNAL where buf will contain the value of a variable of the OpenSSL data type x509_EXTENSION .
+IT_FMT_INTERNAL where buf will contain the value of a variable of the OpenSSL data type X509_EXTENSION .

 WARNING: This value provides access to low-level SSL Toolkit data structures, and is non-portable.
 Code that uses this feature will not work if the underlying SSL toolkit is changed.
 IT_FMT_INTERNAL allows direct access to the low-level SSL toolkit data representation of this AVA, thus allowing the user to directly call the toolkit API.
 Take extreme care if using this option.

 Return Value Returns an array of bytes that store the result of the conversion.

-Return ValueReturns an array of bytes that store the result of the conversion.
-Returns NULL if the required conversion is not supported.
+Returns ${\tt NULL}$ if the required conversion is not supported.

-IT_Extension::critical()
+IT_Extension::critica al()

 Synopsis virtual int critical();

 Description This function determines whether or not this extension has been designated as critical.

 Return Value Returns the integer value of the critical field in the extension.

-IT_Extension::lengt h()
+IT_Extension::lengtl h()

 Synopsis virtual int length(IT_Format f);

-Description This function is used to calculate how much storage is required to hold the result of a call to IT_Extension::convert() for a particular IT Format value.
+Description This function is used to calculate how much storage is required to hold the result of a call to IT_Extension::convert() for a particular IT_Format value.

 Parameters

 f The format of the required conversion.
 The following IT_Format values are supported:

 IT_FMT_DER

 IT_FMT_STRING

 IT_FMT_HEX_STRING

 IT_FMT_INTERNAL

-For more information, refer to IT_Extension::convert().
+For more information, refer to II_Extension::convert().

 Return Value Returns the number of bytes required to store the result of the conversion.
-Returns -1 if the required conversion is not supported.
+Returns -1 if the required conversion is not supported

-IT_Extension::OID())
+IT_Extension::OID()

 Synopsis virtual int OID(IT_OID& retOID);

 Description This function obtains the IT_OID structure that represents the object identifier for this extension.

 Parameters

-retOID The IT_OID variable that is to be updated.

 Return Value Returns IT_SSL_SUCCESS if the IT_OID element of the IT_Extension is successfully returned.